danpeig/joplin-plugin-linewraptoggle/README.md

 ## Limitations

 - Toolbar button visibility changes require a Joplin restart to take effect
-- Rich text editor is not currently supported
+- Rich text editor is not currently supported, let me know if you need the plugin to work with it.
+- iOS is supported but Joplin team must manually approve it to be available in the platform.

 ## Compatibility